wq/wq/docs/overview/setup.md

 ## II.
 Define your Data Model

 wq does not come with a canned data model by default.
 This makes it extremely flexible to adapt to a variety of project workflows.
-However, it does require a bit more work to get set up initially.
+However, it does require a bit more work to get set up initially as you must [define your data model][data model] yourself.
 After installing wq and starting a project via `wq start`, the next steps are usually to:

  1. Create a [Django application] folder (e.g. db/[appname]/) for your `models.py` and `rest.py` (see the db/exampleapp folder created by wq start).
 Add [appname] to your `INSTALLED_APPS` setting in db/[projectname]/settings.py
  2. [Define your data model][data model] via [Django model] classes in `models.py`.
 In the simplest case, each model will have the same fields as the forms you're planning on creating.
 In more complex applications, you may want to leverage one of the [Model patterns] provided by wq.db.
-The distinction between these approaches is discussed [in this article][data model].
+The distinction between these approaches is discussed in [this article][data model].
  3. Use Django's built in [migrate command] to create database tables in PostgreSQL corresponding to your model classes.
 You can use `./manage.py dbshell`, psql, or pgAdmin to confirm that the tables were created.
  4. Create a `rest.py` file that registers each model class with the [wq.db router].
 You can open a browser and visit your website's [/config.json] and [/modelnames.json] to confirm that the model(s) are registered.